vinodhiniceg/LVDT_project-ID-337/postlayout/README.md

 ## Post-Layout Simulation

-Post-Layout simulations of Integrated Colpitts Oscillator and Slope Amplifier and the StrongARM latch are provided in this folder.
+Post-Layout RC extracted spice files of Integrated Colpitts Oscillator and Slope Amplifier, StrongARM latch comparator and Charge pump are provided in this folder.